What is PMS?

 - insomnia (difficulty sleeping)

-Weight & Exercise
+Weight & lack of exercise

 Research has shown that you are more likely to have PMS if you are obese (a body mass index of more than 30) and if you do little exercise.